rabbitmq/rabbitmq-website/site/runtime.md

 By default, RabbitMQ nodes configure runtime schedulers to speculatively wait for a short period of time before going to sleep.
-Workloads where there can be prolonged periods of inactivity can choose to disable this speculative busy waiting using the [`+sbwt` and related runtime flags](https://erlang.org/doc/man/erl.html):
+Workloads where there can be prolonged periods of inactivity can choose to turn off this speculative busy waiting using the [`+sbwt` and related runtime flags](https://erlang.org/doc/man/erl.html):

 <pre class="lang-bash">
 RABBITMQ_SERVER_ADDITIONAL_ERL_ARGS="+sbwt none +sbwtdcpu none +sbwtdio none"